Teatri Oda, Prishtina, premiered 10th May 2022

 In order to do this, they had to pay a price imposed on them by a patriarchal society.
 Once ‘Burrneshat’ have sworn their oath to become ‘social men’ they can never engage in sexual relationships.

-Jeton Neziraj’s play, Burrnesha, exposes this complex social issue, merging it with modern issues of commercialization and consumption.
+Jeton Neziraj’s play, Burrnesha, exposes this complex social phenomenon, merging it with more modern issues of commercialization and consumption.

-The title is ironic as a Kosovar might call a girl a Burrnesha if she shows strength, bravery and decisiveness, which are supposedly the attributes only of men.
+The title is ironic as a Kosovar might call a girl a burrnesha if she shows strength, bravery and decisiveness, all of which are supposedly the attributes of men alone.

-Jeton Neziraj manages to mine some extremely thought-provoking and timely drama from this part of Northern Albanian history; the play masterfully using its ironic lens to create a modern piece, and a partially feminist one.
+Neziraj manages to mine some extremely thought-provoking and timely drama from this part of Northern Albanian history.
+The play masterfully uses its ironic lens to create a piece of modern and – partially – feminist theatre.

-The play is well-executed by the cast of three actors, while director’s Erson Zymberaj coordination of the performers keeps the show well-paced.
+The play is well-executed by the cast of three actors, while director’s Erson Zymberi coordination of the performers keeps the show well-paced and engaging.

-Edith (played fabulously by actress Semira Latifi) is a Professor of Anthropology at the University of London.
-Her character is a reference to Mary Edith Durham, the British anthropologist who made anthropological accounts of the customs, tradition and society of the highlands of northern Albania in the early 20th century.
+Edith (played fabulously by Semira Latifi) is a Professor of Anthropology at the University of London.
+The name of her character seems intended as a reference to Edith Durham, the British anthropologist who wrote accounts of the customs, tradition and society of the highlands of northern Albania in the early 20th century.

-Sose meets her guest in the most hospitable way and the two have a one-to-one conversation.
-As Sose, Tringa Hasani reveals Sose’s psychological side only to some degree, it seems to lack emotional nuance.
-This might be due to the fact that Sose, having shut herself down to live like a man, has also shut down her ability to transmit her emotions to the people she meets.
+Sos (Tringa Hasani) meets greets Edith in the most hospitable way and the two have a conversation.
+Hasani reveals the psychology of Sos’s character, but only to a certain degree.
+There are moments where the performance seems to lack emotional nuance.
+However this might also be due to the fact that Sos, having shut herself down to live like a man, has also shut down her ability to transmit her emotions to the people she meets.

-In a society like that, she has to conform to the rules to win her “freedom.”
-She must behave like a man, and men in these parts are strong, honourable, and never shed a tear in public.
-She tells Edith that “One feels as one wants to feel”, though her female biology betrays her sometimes.
+Sos has had to conform to the rules of her society to win her “freedom.”
+She must behave like a man, and men in these parts are meant to be strong and honourable.
+They never shed a tear in public.
+She tells Edith that “One feels as one wants to feel”, though she also reveals that her female biology betrays her sometimes.

-However, no one is interested in the Burrnesha’s life story as it is.
-They both want to modify the story of Sose.
-But she cannot lie, she can only tell her truth, because in comparison to Julian, who has done many things for money, Sose has lead an honest life.
+However, no one is interested in the burrnesha’s life story as it really is.
+Both Julian and Edith want to modify the story of Sos.
+But she cannot lie, she can only tell her truth, because Sos has led an honest life.

-Jeton Neziraj’s play explores the Western obsession with the Burrnesha, the way international journalists and researchers often exploit and distort the phenomenon as being a product of a primitive society.
+In this way, Neziraj’s play explores the Western obsession with the Burrnesha, and the way international journalists and researchers often exploit and distort the phenomenon, depicting it as being a product of a primitive society.

-The play also warns that a consumerist society, one that swallows everything it is served, is susceptible to deceptive information, and when dense academic language is used, the truth might get even more distant and blurry.
+The play also warns that a consumer-driven society, one that swallows everything it is served, is susceptible to these deceptions, and when dense academic language is used, the truth can get even more distant and blurry.

-But can a Burrnesha ever be a man even if she deepens her voice so it sounds more like a man’s, or wears a shoka (an Albanian woollen scarf usually layered several times over the waist)?
-The Burrnesha in this play wears it over her breast, so they are not noticeable anymore.
-Even if she cuts her hair short, will her body betray her when her period comes and she is flooded in blood?
+But can a burrnesha ever be a man?
+Even if she deepens her voice so it sounds more like a man’s, or wears a shoka (an Albanian woollen scarf usually layered several times over the waist)?
+Sos wears this scarf over her breasts, so they are not noticeable anymore.
+Even if she cuts her hair short, will her body still betray her when her period comes?

-The play merge these two worlds – that of the past, when the Burrnesha has to choose a limited and constrained way of life in order to enjoy the freedom of men, while abstaining from every physical desire – and that of the modern world where people are happy to produce degrading content for personal gain.
+The play merges two worlds – one from the past, in which the burrnesha has to choose a limited and constrained way of life in order to enjoy the same freedom as men, while at the same time abstaining from physical desire – and that of the modern world where people are happy to produce degrading content for personal gain.

-In this way, Jeton Neziraj’s Burrnesha creates a cracking clash between two cultures and ideologies, both of which are perilous in their own way if left unexamined and unquestioned.
+Ultimately the play Burrnesha depicts a clash between two cultures and ideologies, both of which are perilous in their own way if left unexamined and unquestioned.

 Credits: